 f.
-Content Knowledge (CK)
+Knowledge of Language Acquisition (KLA)

-- Do the videos show your knowledge of specific content matter? - ❖ Does the submission show the use of content knowledge in setting high, worthwhile, and attainable goals? - ❖ How did your content knowledge influence your instructional approaches? - ❖ How did your content knowledge influence your selection of appropriate, rich, and thought-provoking instructional resources to support the goals?
+- Does the submission show the use of language acquisition and development in setting high, worthwhile, and attainable goals? - How did your knowledge of English language learning influence your selection of appropriate, rich, and thought-provoking instructional approaches and resources to support the goals?